All Episodes

 And that's where the Tunnel to Towers Foundation comes in.

-And you know, Savannah and Paisley in this case are grateful for your generosity and your kindness because the Tunnel to Towers Foundation, you know, through the loss and hardship of heroes like Jacob, they turn, they they give hope to these families.
+And, you know, Savannah and Paisley, in this case, are grateful for your generosity and your kindness because the Tunnel to Towers Foundation, you know, through the loss and hardship of heroes like Jacob, they turn, they give hope to these families.

-You know, there's so much more to do than to say thank you, or I'm so sorry for your loss to our nation's heroes and their families that sacrifice so much for us.
+You know, there's so much more to do than to say thank you or I'm so sorry for your loss to our nation's heroes and their families that sacrificed so much for us.

 Anyway, we hope you'll join us here at Team Hannity.